gamadv/kpsule-project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# :heavy_plus_sign: Upgrades:

+Some features are available to upgrade this app, those are:

+- [ ] Complete Theme Switcher to Dark Theme (base has been created);
+- [ ] Create Cart drawer component to see products added

 <p align=center>
   <h6 align=center>💙 Made by 💙</h6>